mura94/art-viz/README.md

 # art-viz

- Framed art photo simulation tool using Blender command line tools & Python
+ Hanging art simulation tool using Blender command line tools & Python.
+Visualize how your art will look hanging on a wall with photo-realistic, computer-generated lighting.

 > This repository is in active development.
 Check again in the future for future developments.